Harshkoku04/Harshkoku04/README.md

 ---

-### 👩‍💻 About Me
+### 👨‍💻 About Me
 - 🔭 I’m currently working as a **Java Full Stack Developer**
 - 🌱 Learning more about **Spring Boot, REST APIs, and MySQL optimization**
 - 💬 Ask me about **Java, HTML/CSS/JS, MySQL, and full stack project structure**
-- ⚡ Fun fact: I love turning complex problems into simple, clean solutions
+- ⚡ Fun fact: I enjoy turning ideas into scalable applications

 ---